 Have you been infected with ransomware?
-Check out these free tools that will help you decrypt your data without paying the ransom.
+Here are the top 150 free tools to ransomware decryption without paying ransom.

 Fundamental premise: in a thorny case like the ransomware threat’s one, do-it-yourself ransomware solutions involve a large percentage of risk.